Icicle Creek Winter Piano Festival

 All masterclasses are free and open to public and held in Canyon Wren Recital Hall.

-Faculty Concert – January 14 at 7pm in Canyon Wren Recital Hall – TICKETS
+Faculty Concert with Christina Dahl, Oxana Ejokina, Gilbert Kalish and Seth Knopp Saturday, January 19 at 7:00 PM, Canyon Wren Recital Hall – TICKETS

-Young Artist Concert – January 15 at 3pm in Canyon Wren Recital Hall- TICKETS
+Young Artist Concert – Sunday, January 20 at 3:00 PM, Canyon Wren Recital Hall